These FAQs provide answers to the most commonly asked questions we receive from volunteers throughout the year.

 I don’t have a valid First Aid or CPR-C certificate, can I still come to camp as a Skip?

 No. All volunteers who work directly with campers (Skips) are required to have valid First Aid and CPR-C certificates.
+You may take on a different role at camp.

 I’ve misplaced my criminal record check letter that came in my acceptance package, how can I get another one?